Kerem-Bar/streaming-media-knowledge-graph-llm/README.md

 * **Perplexity / Sonar 2 (Model 2):** Highlighted the necessity of iterative prompt engineering.
 Its initial generation comprised 23 classes and sub-classes structured across 7 main branches, but suffered from a *Predicate Redundancy Error* (repeatedly reusing `platformDistributesContent`).
 Since a knowledge graph requires diverse relationships to properly analyze multi-faceted geopolitical and social impacts, this was successfully resolved by using a targeted negative constraint in a second prompt ("do not repeat any object property") to ensure relational richness.

 * **ChatGPT (Model 3):** Generated an expansive, research-grade knowledge graph exceeding 70 classes and sub-classes across 7 main branches, featuring advanced OWL constraints, 35 instances, and 50 triples.
-However, this exhibited over-generation, significantly going beyond the scope (incorporating unrequested institutional actors and concepts), depth (reaching 4 levels deep instead of the required 3), and strict structural boundaries originally requested in the standardized initial prompt.
+However, this exhibited *over-generation*, significantly going beyond the scope (incorporating unrequested institutional actors and concepts), depth (reaching 4 levels deep instead of the required 3), and strict structural boundaries originally requested in the standardized initial prompt.
 ---

 ## 🔍 Query Retrieval: Structured Cypher vs. AI Free-Text